magento/devdocs/VAGRANT-README.md

 ## Regenerate the site

-If you made any changes in devdocs project, you can stop Jekyll and run it again to regenerate the `_site` and preview them in HTML.
-Automatic regeneration doesn't work in the VM.
+If you run Jekyll with `--incremental` option (and `--force_polling` on Windows) and made any changes in devdocs project, chanched files would be regenerated automatically.
+In some cases you shoud stop Jekyll and run it again to regenerate the `_site` and preview them in HTML.

 ## Useful CLI scripts and commands